Dushanbe Stadium

-Plans
+Construction

+The construction of the stadium began in 15 March 2019.
+The stadium is being built on a site of over 9 hectares, located in front of the main building of Tajik National University.

 The stadium will be built on an area of more than 9 hectare with modern conditions for various sports and cultural events.
 The area of the football field will be 105 x 68 m.
 The stadium will consist of four stands, which will be placed on two tiers.